 Kanban is based on a continuous workflow structure that keeps teams nimble and ready to adapt to changing priorities.
-Work items—represented by kanban cards— go from one stage of the workflow to the next until they are marked as Done.
+Work items—represented by cards— are organized on a kanban board where they flow from one stage of the workflow(column) to the next.
 Common workflow stages are To Do, In Progress, In Review, Blocked, and Done.
 But that’s boring.

 In kanban, updates are released whenever they are ready, without a regular schedule or predetermined due dates.

 Another way to deal with bottlenecks is through Work In Progress (WIP) limits.
-A WIP limit caps the number of cards that can be in any one “stage” at one time.
-When you reach your WIP limit, the team swarms on those items to move them forward.
+A WIP limit caps the number of cards that can be in any one column at one time.
+When you reach your WIP limit, a tool like Jira Software caps that column, and the team swarms on those items to move them forward.

 A kanban workflow can change at any time.
-New work items can get added to the backlog and existing cards can get blocked or removed all together based on prioritization.
+New work items can get added to the backlog and existing cards can get blocked or removed based on prioritization.
 Also, if the team capacity changes, WIP limit can be recalibrated and work items adjusted accordingly.
 It’s all about being flexible in kanban.

-For more on kanban methodologies see What Is Kanban?
+For more on kanban methodologies see What is kanban?